RobloxAPI/doc/src/doc/en/api/class/HttpService.md

 	Can't convert to JSON

-### Table
-A table is encoded as either a JSON array or a JSON object, which depends on the content.
+A **table** is encoded as either a JSON array or a JSON object, which depends on the content.
 A table is interpreted as an array if it is empty, or if it contains the integer 1 as a key.
 Otherwise, it is treated as an object.

 Tables are encoded recursively.
 If a table that is being or has already been encoded is traversed, the following error is thrown:

 	tables cannot be cyclic

-#### Array
-An array encodes integer keys from 1 to the length of the table.
+A table interpreted as an array encodes integer keys from 1 to the length of the table.
 Other keys are ignored, and are not traversed.

-#### Object
-An object encodes certain types of keys to JSON strings.
+A table interpreted as an object encodes certain types of keys to JSON strings.
 Keys are encoded in the same way as string values.
 The method for encoding non-string keys is undefined.
 It is possible that such a key will be converted to a string, throw an error, or be ignored entirely.

+Other types are encoded as a JSON null.

 ## PostAsync
 [PA]: member:PostAsync